+The development is called 'Parc Solar Caenewydd'.
 The development area does not have any residential receptors within it except Penyfodau Fawr Farm, however there are some noise sensitive receptors beyond the boundary of the development which will need to be considered to determine the impact of operational noise from the scheme.

-The scheme is a development of national significance (DNS) therefore planning permission is decided by the Welsh Government Planning & Environment Decisions (PEDW), with the local authority acting as a consulting body to the PEDW.
+As the scheme is a development of national significance (DNS) planning permission is decided by the Welsh Government Planning & Environment Decisions (PEDW), with the local authority acting as a consulting body to the PEDW.
 The local authority is Swansea Council.